kuniss/XtendFlow/README.md

 Having added the according function unit annotation to a Xtend class, the implementation of the right named method for processing the input arriving over the `input` port is also requested by compiler and supported by quick fix proposals in IDEs like Eclipse.

-Organizing software systems in function units is one of the main design keys of Flow Design.
-It follows closely the [Principle of Mutual Oblivion (PoMO)](http://geekswithblogs.net/theArchitectsNapkin/archive/2014/08/24/the-incremental-architectrsquos-napkin---5---design-functions-for.aspx).
-There is no dependency between the implementation of different function units.
-Function units does not know each other.
-There are only global dependencies to message data types flowing through the ports.

 ### Message Forwarding Operator `<=`